dolfies/discord-chrome-app/README.md

 # Discord Chrome App

+*Note: To view the Canary and PTB versions head to their branch.*

 ## Introduction

 I wanted a good way to have Discord on my Chromebook, but most of the existing Chrome apps didn't have the mic and camera working.
 So I made this.
 After testing, camera and mic work fine.
 This will also work on Windows and Mac.
 I haven't tested Linux.